DanielHauge/02141-computer-science-modeling/02141-csm-mandatory/README.md

 ## Program Graph
 Parsing a GCL program will generate a file with the same name but with a ".gv" file extension.
 This file contains the program graph in graphviz format.

+## Interprete program (With stepwise execution)'
+- Have a program which can be parsed (see Parse a GCL program section)
+- Have initial memory file ending in ".mem" with the same name as the program being parsed and intepreted.
+- Parse a program will also interprete and print execution report and step wise execution.